codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 * Select the middle item in the array.
 The implementation below will follow this approach.

-Figure 5. explains the quick ort algorithm:
+Figure 5. explains the quick sort algorithm:
 ![Qicksort](http://www.algolist.net/img/sorts/quick-sort.png)
 *Fig5. is taken from [Algolist](http://www.algolist.net/img/sorts/quick-sort.png)*